RefurbishedCommodore/Other/SNES/GPM/SNSP-CPU-01/Ser. No. UP11370647/README.md

 - Capacitors C59, C60 and C61 have leaked
 - Corroded trace around pin 19 on the cartridge port

+For transparency: I actually did not notice the corroded trace at first.
+This was noticed by Mark from the YouTube channel "The Retro Channel" when discussing the fault issues on this SNES on Discord.
+Thanks!

 <p align="center">
     <img src="Images/Main_01.jpeg" alt="Description" width="800">
 </p>